 Resolving Issues when some duplicates cannot be removed

-Sometimes you may get a message that the app cannot remove duplicate files.
+Sometimes you may get the message that the app cannot remove duplicate files.
 There are several reasons for this:

-- Your files might be used by another application.
+- Your files might be in use by another application.

 Upgrading to Pro Issue

-Note, if, after the purchase, the app hasn’t upgraded to Pro, you should restore the app.
-It may sometimes happen because of an unstable internet connection or Apple Service needing more time to process the transaction.
-Reboot your Mac → go again to Upgrade to Pro → and click the Restore button.
+Note, if after the purchase, the app hasn’t upgraded to Pro, you should restore the In-App purchase.
+This may sometimes happen because of an unstable internet connection or Apple Service needing more time to process the transaction.
+Reboot your Mac → go again to Upgrade to Pro → and click thebutton.

 Restoring Removed Duplicates

-Sometimes it may happen when you remove both copies of your files and need to retrieve them back.
-Duplicate File Finder provides a special option to restore removed duplicate files.
+Sometimes it may happen that you’ve removed duplicates and need to restore them.
+Duplicate File Finder provides a special option to restore such removed duplicate files.

 Here you can choose any date session and view which files were deleted on this date.
-If the files are in the Trash folder, you are able to restore them.
+If the files are in the Trash folder, you will be able to restore them.

 *Please note, that when you remove files by Duplicate File Finder, the program moves them to the Trash.
 However, this option is changeable.
-That’s why you need to check it in the Preferences → Remove section → a point “Remove Duplicates permanently.”
+That’s why you need to check this in the→ → a point .